Sports in Chicago: Soccer (MLS, NWSL)

 Chicago was once the home of the Chicago Sting who competed in the major professional North American Soccer League (NASL) from 1975 to 1984.
 They spread their home games at Soldier Field, Wrigley Field, and Comiskey Park.
 The Sting won the Soccer Bowl twice: 1981 and 1984.
 They were the only club other than the New York Cosmos to win multiple titles in the NASL One of the club's notable players was German forward Arno Steffenhagen.

 Chicago Fire FC, a member of Major League Soccer (MLS), have won one MLS Cup and four U.S. Open Cups since they entered the league in 1998.
 The Fire won their sole MLS Cup in 1998, their inaugural season, led by head coach Bob Bradley, who later went on to coach the U.S. national soccer team.
 The Fire played from 2006 to 2019 at SeatGeek Stadium (originally Toyota Park), a soccer-specific stadium located in the Chicago suburb of Bridgeview near Midway Airport.
-The club currently plays at Soldier Field after finalizing an agreement with the Chicago Park District in September 2019.
+The club currently plays at Soldier Field after finalizing an agreement with the Chicago Park District in September 2019, with plans to move to McDonald's Park in 2028.
 Some notable former players include Cuauhtémoc Blanco from Mexico, Brian McBride from the U.S., Peter Nowak from Poland, and Bastian Schweinsteiger from Germany – a demonstration of the team's international flavor.
 The club is named after the Great Chicago Fire of 1871.

 Chicago is also home to the Chicago Stars FC (formerly Chicago Red Stars), currently playing in the National Women's Soccer League.
 The Stars began their second stint at the venue now known as SeatGeek Stadium in 2016, having played there previously as a member of the now-defunct Women's Professional Soccer.
+After the 2025 season, they left SeatGeek Stadium, moving to Martin Stadium on Northwestern University's main campus in Evanston.